koenigsreiter/cpp_monitoring/ausarbeitung/koenigsreiter.md

 # Monitoring tool

 This is the essay accompanying the Monitoring tool.
 It will give a quick overview of the problem and will then explain the various subprograms and the required protocols.

+## Task

+The scope of this task is to implement a monitoring tool for a variety of services.

 ## Important information